TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/mdio_manual_mode_fw.md

 ## Impact
 - One PRU is now reserved for emulating MDIO Manual Mode functionality.
-- For MDIO API Usage, the base address is now changed. \ref MDIO_initClock API call is not needed.
+- For MDIO API Usage, the base address is now changed.
+MDIO_initClock API call is not needed.
 - Following Registers are not available when using MDIO manual mode firmware (from the emulated register space):
     -   MDIO_VERSION_REG (MDIO Version Register)
     -   MDIO_CONTROL_REG (MDIO Control Register)